 Credit unions are member-owned cooperatives that serve specific member groups or communities.
 They typically offer better deals than other lenders because their profits are returned to their member-owners through lower interest rates for loans and higher interest rates for savings accounts.

 Not everyone can join a credit union, though most people can find a community credit union that they are eligible to join by using the credit union locator at MyCreditUnion.gov.
 Before you can apply for a loan, you’ll need to become a member of the cooperative by purchasing a share of stock for between about $5 and $25.

 Credit unions range in size from tiny, single-employee operations to large operations rivaling the size of many national banks.
 If you have challenged credit, a small or midsize credit union may be a good option.
-You are more likely to make a personal connection during the loan process and explain your financial situation.
+You are more likely to be able to make a personal connection during the loan process and explain your financial situation.